 The 22 caliber Cayuga 77 requires a 1:7tw barrel.
 We cannot accept returns of projectiles due to liability reasons.

-Please note that this bullet is made from a harder alloy to improve penetration of the smaller caliber.
+Please note that this bullet is made from a harder alloy to improve penetration of the smaller caliber and reduce expansion in light bodied animals.
 It is excellent for predator hunting because the smaller body mass of predators tends to minimize expansion and there is much less hide damage when these bullets are used.
 This is by-design for fur hunters and folks looking to minimize pelt damage.